 The Department provides education and outreach on all managed fisheries through its education programs and its partnerships with other organizations and state and federal agencies.
-Commercial fishing licensees also pay a seafood and aquaculture products marketing surcharge which contributes to a fund that provides outreach materials related to fishery products harvested in Maryland.
+Commercial fishing licensees also pay a seafood and aquaculture products marketing surcharge which contributes to funding marketing materials for fishery products harvested in Maryland.